julieducasse/julieducasse.github.io/_posts/2016-08-15-Classification & Literature review.markdown

 It is based on Anke Brock’s thesis dissertation.
 In my thesis, I extended this classification to accessible diagrams.

 *Digital* maps and diagrams can be displayed on a screen or projected onto a flat surface.
-They can be explored with one or many points of contact, which are either direct (e.g. fingertips) or indirect (e.g. the cursor of a mouse).
+They can be explored with one or two points of contact, which are either direct (e.g. fingertips) or indirect (e.g. the cursor of a mouse).
 More precisely, digital maps can be explored by:
 1. regular devices (keyboard, joystick, tangible pointing devices)
 2. pointing devices with additionnal force feedback(mice, gamepads and joysticks, handles) or cutaneous feedback (e.g. mice augmented with Braille cell)